Graduate Subsidized Health Insurance (GSHIP) Q&A

 A5.
 At the start of Fall and Spring semesters, communicate to your departmental TBP coordinator that you wish to elect coverage under the subsidized health insurance benefit plan.
 After verifying your eligibility (see A3 above), your TBP coordinator will enter your data on the departmental TBP web page and check the health insurance box indicating your desire to participate.
 The signature sheet for the TBP has a column indicating whether or not you are enrolling.
 If your name is not entered on the TBP web page for that semester, you cannot participate in the subsidized health insurance plan for that semester.

 Q6.
 What if I am left off the TBP/GSHIP web list?

 A6.
-It is your responsibility to verify with your department’s tuition benefit coordinator before the 15th day of classes (FOR FALL 2017: SEPTEMBER 11, 2017) that you have been entered on the departmental list.
+It is your responsibility to verify with your department’s tuition benefit coordinator before the 15th day of classes each Fall and Spring semester that you have been entered on the departmental list.
 After the 15th day of classes each semester, no additional changes can be made to subsidized insurance enrollment.
 No retroactive benefits are available for the TBP, and none will be available for the GSHIP.